Elemend/Builders-Wand/README.md

 Then there is the so called free mode.
 You get this mode by clicking [Adjust on rotation and available area].
 This mode switches between all 6 previous clickable options (x,y,z,xy,xz,yz) based on the rotation of the player and also on the available space at the postion of the block that the player is looking at.

 The Builder's Wands can only extend on Blocks that are already there in the world.
-You place blocks with rightclick and you can only place the type of blocks you're looking at.
+You place blocks with rightclick on the block you're looking at.
 If you're in survival mode you will need to have the appropriate amount of items in your Inventory.
 If you run out of Items, you can't place them anymore, logically.
-In Creative Mode you can place any Blocks you're looking at, no need to have items in your inventory.
+In Creative Mode you can place blocks without the need to have items in your inventory.
 You can't place blocks inside the blockspace of where you and other entities are standing, which means you can't suffocate yourself and others.

 Almost every block in the game can be placed with this.
-I based the selection of blocks on what you would do in a survival world.
+I based the selection of blocks on what you would encounter in a survival world, mostly.
 Because of that I excluded some creative only blocks, banners, beds, monster skulls, monster egg blocks and turtle eggs.

 # Crafting